KaviHShah/Intro-to-Python/materials/14-apis-and-biopython.md

 ## Summary

 Bioinformaticians have built a range of tools to aid bioinformatics analysis in Python.
-This active community and support is one of the great benefitis of working with python!
+This active community and support is one of the great benefits of working with python!

 ::: {.callout-tip}
 #### Key Points

 - API's can be used to interface softwares with Python, and can be used to access common biological databases.
-- Biopython is a commonly used package to work wiht biological data
+- Biopython is a commonly used package to work with biological data

 :::